NextronSystems/thor-manual/changelog/log.rst

 Changelog
 #########

-In this chapter you can find all the changes for THOR 10.7
+This chapter lists the changes for THOR 10.7.

 THOR 10.7.30
 ~~~~~~~~~~~~